vbatts/power_info/README.md

 laptop.
 I wanted to be collecting stats from the time I put the battery on, so I might see when it starts to go south. :-)

+Also, you can use the -battery command, for simple viewing of battery charge percent

+	$> power_info -battery
+  BAT0: 77.07% (Charging)

+This ought to show a compiled percent if you have more than one battery.

 Compile/Install
 ---------------